Young teen shot dead in Philadelphia; suspect in custody: Police

 It happened around 4:30 p.m. at 22nd and Sedgely Avenue in North Philadelphia.

-Police confirm to Action News that the girl, roughly 12 to 16 years old, was shot.
+Police confirm to Action News that the girl, roughly 12 to 16 years old, was shot in the left shoulder.
 She was rushed to an area hospital where she later died.

 The circumstances surrounding the shooting are still being investigated.